scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

    :width: 650
    :alt: Denoise tomogram

-The denoised tomogram can be displayed proceeding the same as explain in :ref:`importTomoSection`.
-It can be observed how the contrast has been considerably increased.
+The denoised tomogram can be displayed proceeding the same as explain in :ref:`Import Tomogram`.
+It can be observed how the contrast has been considerably increased, being the figure on the left the tomogram before the denoising and the one on the right after the denoising.

 .. figure:: /docs/user/denoising_mbSegmentation_pysegDirPicking/03_res_DenoiseTomo.png
-   :width: 650
+   :width: 800
    :alt: Denoise tomogram result

 .. _Scipion: http://scipion.i2pc.es/